-Colorado SB 24-205 — the Colorado Artificial Intelligence Act — takes effect on June 30, 2026.
+Colorado SB 24-205 — the Colorado Artificial Intelligence Act, as amended by SB 26-189 — takes effect on January 1, 2027.
 If your business uses high-risk AI systems that make consequential decisions about Colorado consumers, you have a compliance obligation.

 Who Does This Affect?